zhenkyle/emacs_journal/content/install-emacs-stable-on-chromeos.md

     ```
     apt source -t sid emacs
     ```
     After that and before building, delete these lines form your `source.list` and do `apt update` again.
 This is important, or else you will build your emacs on wrong debian version.
-Remember we want to build Emacs on Strech version.
+Remember we want to build Emacs on Strech.

 3. `fakeroot debian/rules binary` require a lot time, it can be safely skipped.

-4. In my enviroment, I need `emacsen-common` package to sucessful install `emacs`, and also need `emacs-common-non-dfsg` for Emacs Info document, which is from `non-free` channel.
+4. In my enviroment, I need `emacsen-common` to sucessful install `emacs`, and also need `emacs-common-non-dfsg` for Emacs Info document, which is from `non-free` channel.

 5. To install a deb file under current path, you need to prefix it with `./`